 Topics commonly addressed using an empirical approach include, but are not limited to:

-- Evaluation and comparison of software development methods, techniques, and practices
+- Evaluation and comparison of software models, tools, techniques, and practices

-- Modeling, measuring, and assessing product and/or process quality
+- Modeling, measuring, and assessing product or process quality and productivity

 - Software verification and validation, including analysis and testing

 - Engineering of software systems which include machine learning components and data dependencies

 - Applications of software engineering to different types of systems and domains (e.g. IoT, Industry 4.0, Context-awareness systems, Cyber-physical systems)

 - Human factors, teamwork, and behavioral aspects of software engineering

 We welcome submissions on these research meta-topics:

 - Development, evaluation, and comparison of empirical approaches and methods